Mystery Solved: The Story on Canker Sores

 When Professional Care is Necessary

 If painful sores persist past the ten-day period, are over a half-inch wide, and/or are accompanied by other symptoms such as diarrhea, joint pain, rashes or fever, see a dentist as soon as possible.
 Depending on the severity of your situation, he or she may prescribe medication, surgery, or recommend diagnostic tests.
 Even if your symptoms are mild, a dental exam can help rule out serious health concerns that could be causing the problem, and give you peace of mind.
-Call your Highland Park dentist at Preston Commons Dental Care at 214-382-9972.
+Call your Highland Park dentist at Moseley Dental Group at 214-382-9972.
 Dr. Justin Moseley and his team can help you with this problem.

 Sources:

 Canker Sore.
 (2015, March 19).
-Retrieved June 1, 2015 from http://www.mayoclinic.org/diseases-conditions/canker-sore/basics/causes/con-20021262
+Retrieved June 1, 2015 from https://www.mayoclinic.org/diseases-conditions/canker-sore/basics/causes/con-20021262

 Canker Sores: Causes and Treatments.
 (2009).
 Retrieved June 1, 2015 from https://www.deltadentalins.com/oral_health/canker-sores.html